Yone Noguchi

-Yonejirō Noguchi (野口 米次郎, Noguchi Yonejirō) was an influential Japanese writer of poetry, fiction, essays and literary criticism in both English and Japanese.
-He is known in the west as Yone Noguchi.
-He was the father of noted sculptor Isamu Noguchi.
+Yonejirō Noguchi (野口 米次郎, Noguchi Yonejirō), also known as Yone Noguchi, was a Japanese writer, poet, essayist and literary critic in both English and Japanese.
+He was the father of sculptor Isamu Noguchi.

 Biography

 Early life in Japan

 Noguchi was born in what is now part of the city of Tsushima, near Nagoya.
 He attended Keio University in Tokyo, where he was exposed to the works of Thomas Carlyle and Herbert Spencer, and also expressed interests in haiku and Zen.
 He lived for a time in the home of Shiga Shigetaka, editor of the magazine Nihonjin, but left before graduating to travel to San Francisco in November 1893.